ncatelli/ncatelli.github.io/content/posts/concourse-dev-environment.md

-title = 'Building a Docker-based Development Environment for Concourse-CI' date = '2018-03-25' author = 'Nate Catelli' tags = ["docker", "ci/cd", "concourse"] description = 'A write-up on creating a local development environment for concourse-ci.' draft = false
+title = 'Building a Docker-based Development Environment for Concourse-CI' date = '2018-03-25' author = 'Nate Catelli' summary = 'A write-up on creating a local development environment for concourse-ci.' tags = ['docker', 'ci/cd', 'concourse'] draft = false
 +++